 Big Pharma, the American pharmaceutical industry has been trying to suck every penny out of the pockets of the sick, injured and dying!

 Found a great deal or promo code?
 Share the savings!

 For too many of our fellow citizens, skipping prescription drugs to save money or cutting pills in half to make them last longer is a way of life.

-Many Americans have a serious problem paying for drugs, not filling a prescription because of prohibitive cost, and/or skipping doses in the past many years.
+Many Americans have a serious problem paying for drugs, not filling a prescription because of the prohibitive costs, and/or skipping doses in the past many years.

-Almost one third of the population don’t have health insurance that covers prescriptions and those with lower incomes are the most affected.
+Almost one-third of the population doesn’t have health insurance that covers prescriptions and those with lower incomes are the most affected.

 Publix free medications include:

 The word “patient” began evaporating from the dictionaries of the drug companies.
 That’s when drug manufacturers began marketing prescription medications directly to the lay public with the help of our politicians.
 The drug companies spend more than $3 billion a year trying to pedal their prescription goods direct to you!

 How can I get my meds for free?

 If you can’t afford the prescription meds you need, you may be eligible for assistance programs offered by pharmacies, nonprofit groups, pharmaceutical companies or state governments.